duhuhk/star-3d-thing/README.md

 the stars present by default make up the Big Dipper.

 I have no idea whether the thing renders flipped or spins backwards or not.
-I've been unable to tune the sensitivity on the projection algorithm well, but I've attempted to use shading (darker = farther; ligher = closer) to show which side of the sphere thing the stars are supposed to be on
+I've been unable to tune the sensitivity on the projection algorithm well, but I've attempted to use shading (darker = farther; ligher = closer) to show which side of the sphere thing the stars are supposed to be on.

 why do newlines not work